espegun/good-dev-practice/README.md

 - Line changes between groups of `import`s, first standard libraries, then 3rd party, then import from own modules.
 - DRY blir sjelden feil.
 - `date_range` is a more pythonic function name than `get_date_range`.
+- Class/function/variable names should be as consise and descriptive as possible.
 - Don't use the doc string to describe what should or is described in the type hint.